Dolphins' Darren Waller: Won't play Sunday

 • 1 min read

-Waller (hip) has been ruled out for Sunday's season opener against the Colts, Travis Wingfield of the Dolphins' official site reports.
+Coach Mike McDaniel noted Friday that Waller (hip) will be out for Sunday's game against the Patriots, Travis Wingfield of the Dolphins' official site reports.

-Per Marcel Louis-Jacques of ESPN, Waller suffered a hip strain this week, and the injury setback will be enough to sideline the tight end in Week 1.
-In Waller's absence versus Indianapolis, fellow TEs Julian Hill and Tanner Conner are in line for added opportunities, while Greg Dulcich and Hayden Rucci are potential practice-squad elevations.
+With Waller slated to miss his second consecutive game, Tanner Conner (four targets in Week 1 on 28 snaps on offense) and Julian Hill (28 snaps, zero targets Week 1) are in line to continue to lead Miami's tight end corps this weekend.
+Waller's next chance to see game action will arrive next Thursday against the Bills.

 More News